ravifel/book-library-project/README.md

-# 📚 Book Library – Projeto de Estudo Front-End
+# 📚 Book Library – Front-End Study Project

-Este é um projeto de estudo front-end criado com **React.js**, **JavaScript** e **Bootstrap**, utilizando uma fake API com **JSON Server**.
+This is a front-end study project built with **React.js**, **JavaScript**, and **Bootstrap**, using a fake API with **JSON Server**.
-O sistema simula uma biblioteca virtual de livros com foco em:
+The system simulates a virtual book library with a focus on:

-- Autenticação de usuário
+- User authentication
-- Rotas protegidas
+- Protected routes
-- Estrutura organizada
+- Modular structure
-- Navegação entre categorias
+- Category-based navigation
-- Salvamento de favoritos
+- Saving favorite books

 ---

-## 🚀 Tecnologias utilizadas
+## 🚀 Technologies Used

 - [React](https://reactjs.org/)
 - [React Router DOM](https://reactrouter.com/)